RetroReversing/retroReversing/pages/ps2/PlayStation2DevelopmentHardware.md

 The official development kit created by Sony was by far the most widley used by game studios for development, however Sony sold a few different devices tailored for different purposes such as programming or QA.

 ## PlayStation 2 DTL-T10000H Development Tool
+<iframe width="560" height="315" src="https://www.youtube.com/embed/G2ep1X_BS-Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The `PlayStation 2 DTL-T10000H Development Tool` or TOOL for short was developed by Sony and sold directly to game studios for game development.
-It connects to a PC workstation and also has the ability to run retail PS2 game discs [^1].
+It connects to a PC workstation and also has the ability to run both burned and retail PS2 game discs [^1].

 ---
 # Third Party Development Kits